Modern Slavery and Human Trafficking Statement

 In the last year, we have not received any specific complaints about our supply chain with regards to Modern Slavery and Ethical Sourcing.

 However, we continue to regularly liaise with our key suppliers, in particular the brands who are responsible for the manufacture and supply of garments, on relevant topics and areas of potential concern.
-In the last 12 months, we specifically addressed:
+In the last 12 months, we have specifically addressed:

-• the sourcing of cotton produced in the Xinjiang region of China
+• the sourcing of cotton produced in the Xinjiang region of China.

 • the production of garments where human rights of the workforce in particular Uyghur Muslims are not maintained or respected.